-For impatient driers: Silica gel
+For impatient driers: silica gel

 If you want results fast, you can speed up the drying process.
 However, these techniques require that you pay more attention to the flowers.
 You can sometimes over-dry them, resulting in fragile blooms that can crumble all too easily.

 For a speedy version of the air-drying method, cover your blossoms in a moisture-absorbing desiccant like silica gel, which is made up of silicon dioxide, a key component of sand.
-Although silica gel can be expensive ($21 for five pounds on Amazon), you can always reuse it.
+Although silica gel can be expensive ($21 for 5 pounds on Amazon), you can always reuse it.
 In addition to the gel itself, you’ll need an air-tight flat-bottomed container, such as a jar or piece of Tupperware.

-Check on the dried flowers every two days, up to a couple weeks, until they feel dry.
+Check on the dried flowers every two days, for up to a couple weeks, until they feel dry.
 Then remove them, brush off any remaining sticky gel, and save the leftover silica for another day.
 You can keep using it until it turns pink, indicating it has lost its moisture-absorbing abilities.

-For impatient pressers: Microwave pressing
+For impatient pressers: microwave pressing